mdolab/openconcept/docs/features/openmdao/openmdao_basics.rst

 This greatly reduces the computational cost of solving nonlinear equations and performing gradient-based optimization.

 Users unfamiliar with OpenMDAO are encouraged to visit the `getting started <http://openmdao.org/twodocs/versions/latest/getting_started/index.html>`_ page on their doc site.
-I will cover several portions of the OpenMDAO package that are used extensively in OpenMDAO.
+I will cover several portions of the OpenMDAO package that are used extensively in OpenConcept.

 Component, Group, and Connections
 ---------------------------------